 Wyoming Department of Health

-Copies of the Wyoming Medicaid State Plan will be available at the Department of Health, Division of Healthcare Financing.
-To obtain a copy of the State Plan Amendment or provide comment, please contact:
+The proposed SPAs modify the Wyoming Medicaid State Plan to reflect these changes.
+Copies of the Wyoming Medicaid State Plan will be available at the Wyoming Department of Health, Division of Healthcare Financing.
+To request a copy of the State Plan Amendment or for further information, please contact:

 Division of Healthcare Financing